gitviction/sbjs-react/README.md

 # StandardBounties for REACT

-This component allows you to add a button that creates a StandardBounty
+This component allows you to add a button that publishes a StandardBounty from your React App

 # Installing